 The Sundance Film Festival: London is an offshoot of Robert Redford’s Sundance Film Festival in Utah.
-It’s back for a long weekend in June, featuring UK premieres of some of the hottest movies and docs from the mother festival in January.
+It’s back for a long weekend at the end of May and the beginning of June, featuring UK premieres of some of the hottest movies and docs from the mother festival in January.

 This year the whole festival will unspool at the gorgeous Picturehouse Central cinema on Shaftesbury Avenue in the West End.